MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-debugging-information.md

 tracelog.exe -stop kdc

-To stop tracing from a remote computer, run the following at the command line: logman.exe -s *&lt;ComputerName&gt;*.
+To stop tracing from a remote computer, run this command: logman.exe -s *&lt;ComputerName&gt;*.

 > **Note**&nbsp;&nbsp;The default location for logman.exe is %systemroot%system32\\.
 Use the **-s** option to supply a computer name.